marecl/Temperature-Station/README.md

 		5.Enable/disable NTP sync (saved in JSON)
 		6.Display name if available on /sensors
 		7.Change name of sensor on /sensors (new name saved to json file)
-		8.Move NTP server to JSON
-		9.Set date and time on the webpage
+		8.Set date and time on the webpage

-	PC program:
-		1.Add validation mechanisms to settings generator

 	Czas.h library:
 		1.Access to variables ONLY via functions